Fematich/mlengine-boilerplate/README.md

 Slides: https://bit.ly/mlwithgcp

 ### Functionalities

-The project is still under development, current functionalities:
 - preprocessing pipeline (with Apache Beam) that runs on Cloud Dataflow or locally
 - model training (with Tensorflow) that runs locally or on ML Engine
 - ready to deploy saved models to deploy on ML Engine